soph4/VADR-profiles/README.md

                         4. weight.sh
                         - takes the merged .stk files from ALIGN step 3 and uses esl-weight to filter sequences so no sequence is more than 95% similiar to each other
+			- the perecent similarity can be changed in the script to allow more sequences in or to restrict the number of sequecnes

                         5. cds_start_end.py
+			- input: concatenated file of all the refseqs .minfo files
 			- extracts the start and stop position for each refseq from the .minfo files
 			- creates cds_start_end.txt file